Original Aquavit Long Road Distillers

 By definition, vodka must be distilled up to or exceeding 190 proof or 95% alcohol.
 The process of distilling something to 190 proof will theoretically leave it “odorless and tasteless”.
 The alcohol was concentrated and water and compounds were left out.

 So, by requiring Bourbon to be distilled at or below 80% alcohol or 160 proof, more flavor is maintained.
 Now, we can’t say that maintaining flavor is the reason the Federal Government mandated this limit, but what they were trying to do was create a recognizable, familiar type and class so consumers could understand what they’re getting in a bottle.
-By mandating a maximum proof at distillation, the hope is that bourbon whisky produced in this manner with then have the “taste, aroma and characteristics generally attributed to” this type of whisky.
+By mandating a maximum proof at distillation, the hope is that bourbon whisky produced in this manner will then have the “taste, aroma and characteristics generally attributed to” this type of whisky.

 If you want to experience this phenomenon in person, stop in to the distillery and taste the difference between our unaged Corn Whisky, distilled to only 152 proof, and our vodka, distilled to 191 proof.
 While the mash bills (recipes) are different, you’ll still begin to understand the difference “proof at distillation” has on a spirit.
 The Corn Whisky has loads of flavor, even a bit of bite, while the Vodka flavors are much more soft and subtle.